NaikHarshal/E-Commerce_Case_Study/README.md

 This case study is part of Upgrad Curriculam

 Prepared by
-- Harshal Naik
+-- Harshal Naik
-- Mehul Mehtani
+-- Mehul Mehtani
-- Kamesvarer S
+-- Kamesvarer S

-Introduction:
 - This case study based on the e-commerce/retail domain
 - We've Recognised customers’ payment behaviour based on their past payment patterns (customer segmentation).
 - Using historical information, we've predict the likelihood of delayed payment against open invoices from its customers.